facebookresearch/pal/README.md

 # PAL: Predictive Analysis & Laws for Neural Networks

-Dismantling large language models parts to understand them better, with the hope to build better models.
+Dismantling large language models parts to understand them better, with the hope of building better models.

 ## Installation
 You can change the paths you want the codebase to operate with by modifying the `user_config.ini` file